jimmyfowler/jimmyfowler.github.io/README.md

 - V3: Input Azimuth to rotate horizontally
 - V4: Input Az & Alt of a celestial object and the AIMduino will orient the telescope automatically

-I thought this could make a super fun project that would allow me to apply my Arduino and coding knowledge, learn more about mechanical design and telescopes, and upgrade mine for cheap!
+I thought this could make a super fun project that would allow me to apply my Arduino and coding knowledge, learn more about mechanical design and telescopes, and upgrade mine for relatively cheap!

 #### Status Report
+TRL: 3

-- The first stepper motor and other circuit components came in the mail and I've been cooking up some code!
+I've tested the stepper motor (Nema 17) and driver board (A4988) and I've been cooking up some code to control it!

-- Here is my current (primitive) version of the code to control azimuth orientation
+Here is my current (primitive) version of the code to control azimuth orientation:

 ```
 // This program takes a target azimuth from user input from the serial monitor